serpenscaput/wl9/Totis Revenge/Totis Revenge - ReadMe.txt

 (960x600, 1280x800, etc).

-If you have any questions about this mod, my email is: totiventura@gmail.com
+If you have any questions about this mod, my email is: totiventura (at) gmail.com

 Sorry for my English, I speak Spanish